 Attachment A of this document is Tennis Australia General Code of Conduct.
 It has 14 points, the first "Respect the rights, dignity and worth of others".
 Section 8 of the Policy deals with Harassment, Abuse and Discrimination.
 As a member of the Club you should be aware of and abide by these rules.
 While the Member Protection Policy has particular emphasis on children we as a Club must adopt a policy as required under the Victorian Child Safety Standards.
 As a community sports club we adhere to the Victorian Code of Conduct for Community Sport http://sport.vic.gov.au/integrity-in-sport/victorian-code-of-conduct-for-community-sport

 Access is by security card.
 Contact membership secretary Peter McCaw if you have not received instructions on access and use of the clubhouse.

 Members are entitled to bring a non-member as a visitor up to 12 times in a year.
-The charge for visitors is $5 per visit and the visitor should be signed in by the club member in the visitor's book and the payment made in an envelope in the money box.
+The charge for visitors is $5 per visit and the visitor should be signed in by the club member in the visitor's book and the payment made as above.
 Please gently remind anybody who does not seem to be aware of this rule.

 Smoke-free children's recreational areas

-Under the Tobacco Act 1987 smoking is prohibited within 10 metres of outdoor public children’s sporting venues during organised underage sporting events.
+The Tobacco Act 1987 prohibits smoking within 10 metres of outdoor public children’s sporting venues during organised sporting events.
 This includes training or practice sessions to prepare for an organised underage sporting event, and breaks or intervals during the course of the event, training or practice session.